 Most of the Zeybek dances start with a part called “strolling around”.
 The dancers move in a circle as if testing the ground and then dip and touch the ground with one knee.
 They hold their arms at their sides first, bringing them to shoulder level later on and snapping their fingers at the same time.

 The rhythm of the music can either be slow or quick.
-The musical instruments are usually shrill pipe accompanied by a drum, lute with three double-strings or two-three strings and earthenware kettle drum.
+The musical instruments are usually shrill pipes accompanied by a drum, a lute with three double strings or two-three strings and an earthenware kettle drum.

 Horon, or the round dance, is a traditional folk dance of the Black Sea region.
 The ancient koron-horon, originally of pagan worship, was a sacred ritual dance and was performed by men only.

 The Horon is generally danced by a chain of either men or women who form a line or semi-circle.
 The Horon has one of the most characteristic movements which is a fast shoulder shimmy (tremoulo) and a trembling of the entire body and sudden squats, which imitates the movements of a fish called the hamsi (a type of anchovy) as it swims in the sea or struggles in the nets for its life.

 Horons are danced to the music of the cura zurna, cura davul, tulum, kemence, koltuk davulu, and even the accordion.

 It is said that long sea journeys, merchant exchanges and troops en route to the Holy Land were also exposed to these dance styles.
 It is thought the Irish jig and even its modern version, the River Dance, may have roots in the Horon.

 The Horon, although somewhat different from its Pagan days is still danced and is recognizable by its music, up-raised arms, shimmies and kicks.

 This folk dance is performed in central and south-east Anatolia and it is one of the most striking dances.